Code-Institute-Submissions/PP3-gradebook/README.md

 ## Future Development
+- I would like the user to be able to go in, select and assignment and replace the grades.
+- I would like there to be an option of leaving a grade blank.
+The app should then perform all the calculations taking into account existing entries.
 - At present, one can enter a ridiculous number as the total score possible.
 I would like to get the user to confirm numbers over 100.
-- I would like the admin to be able to import course numbers and then the spreadsheets would populate with the student names.
+- I would like the app administrator to be able to easily set up the app by importing or entering course numbers that could, for example, be in other Google Sheet.
+From there the spreadsheets would populate with the student names.
-- I would like the user to enter their own assignments, and enter the weights value for each.
+- I would like the user to be able enter their  assignments, and enter the weights value for each.
+The current model assumes this will be done on the spreadsheet.

 ## Data Model Design